dotnet/winforms/docs/AnchorLayoutChangesInNet80.md

 ## Proposed solution

-Additionally there may be cases where developers could be force-creating handle out of order, but those cases are not expected to be main stream, and such cases will have to be handled by application developer.
+There may be cases where developers could be force-creating handles out of order, but those cases are not expected to be mainstream, and such cases will have to be handled by application developer.

-The following are the events we would be using to compute anchors and replacing the current set of events mentioned in Scope section above.
+The following are the events we will be using to compute anchors and replacing the current set of events mentioned in Scope section above.

 - `WmCreate`,
 - `OnParentChanged`,